fsaer/tirefittingr/ReadMe.md

 4. Restart Rstudio
 5. Open the tirefittingr project in Rstudio (file>open project, select .Rproj file within the unzipped git repo folder)
-6. Attempt to run a test using ctrl+shft+T) or in the top right window on the build tab select more>test package.
+6. Attempt to run a test using ctrl+shft+T or in the top right window on the build tab select more>test package.
 Test before doing commits.
 In the commit comments comment on the status of all the tests.
+Ex.
 "Tests:O20/F0/W0/S0".
+Or if you ran a devtools::check(), comment C:_/_/_
 7. Load package  with devtools::load_all(".") or ctrl+shft+L
     Do this after making any changes, and before using the functions/scripts that have changed.
     This will execute ALL of the code in the package.